AutodeskGames/stingray-docs/source/interactive_help/playtesting/troubleshooting.md

 ## Fatal error when testing levels

-Shut down Stingray and delete the `editor.config` file.
+Shut down the editor and delete the `editor.config` file.
 You can find this file at `C:\Users\<user name>\AppData\Local\Autodesk\Stingray\Settings\editor.config`.
 When you restart, the problem should be corrected.

 ## General misbehavior

 If things aren't working the way you expect, give the following options a try and see if any of them correct the problem.

--	Press F5 in the Stingray Editor to trigger compilation of any updated project resources.
+-	Press F5 in the editor to trigger compilation of any updated project resources.

 -	Choose **Edit > Engine > Restart Engine** from the main menu, or press `Ctrl+F6`.
-This closes down and restarts the instance of the Stingray engine that the Stingray Editor runs internally.
+This closes down and restarts the instance of the engine that the editor runs internally.

--	Shut down and restart the Stingray Editor.
+-	Shut down and restart the editor.

--	Try deleting your compiled data directory and restarting the the Stingray Editor.
+-	Try deleting your compiled data directory and restarting the the editor.
 This should force all your resources to be recompiled.

--	Try running the Stingray Editor as Administrator.
+-	Try running the editor as Administrator.

 -	Check for the presence of read-only files in your project and data folders.
 If you find any, make them writeable by checking them out of version control or by modifying their file properties.